usnistgov/OSCAL/docs/content/home.md

 tagline: A “Standard for Standards” for Automating Security Assessment & Continuous Monitoring
 intro: |
   NIST is developing the Open Security Controls Assessment Language (OSCAL) "standard for standards".
-It consistes of a set of models expressed in standard notations (XML, JSON), offering machine-readable representations of information pertaining to the publication, implementation, and assessment of security controls.
+It consists of a set of models expressed in standard notations (XML, JSON), offering machine-readable representations of information pertaining to the publication, implementation, and assessment of security and privacy controls.
+By promoting transparency and interoperability along with rigorous validation of data in context, OSCAL formats provide a foundation for automation and machine assistance of many tasks and activities related to systems security.

   OSCAL is being developed through a collaborative approach with the public.
 It is designed to improve system security planning, assessment, and monitoring, with a technology that is both user- and developer-friendly.

   The [OSCAL GitHub repository](https://github.com/usnistgov/OSCAL) holds the current OSCAL schemas, examples, documentation source files, and other resources.
-The NIST team welcomes public contributions to this project.
-If you are interested in contributing, please [contact us](/getinvolved/) on how to get started.
+  They are free to inspect, experiment with and use.
+Our [Resources page](/resources/) has links to off-site projects and toolkits relating to OSCAL.
+The NIST team welcomes public contributions to this project; if you are interested, please [contact us](/getinvolved/) to get started.

 graphics:
   - image: